OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-02.md

 ## Isaiah 2:7

-Their land is filled with silver and gold, and there is no end to their treasures.
-Their land is filled with horses, and there is no end to their chariots.
+Their land is abundant with silver and gold, and their treasures seem endless.
+Their land is filled with horses, and their chariots are countless.

 ## Isaiah 2:8